pervognsen/bitwise/FAQ.md

 There have been some similar projects in the past.
 A big influence is Niklaus Wirth's Oberon system, and Wirth's work in general.

+**Q: What license is it released under?**

+The code and associated artifacts will be released into the public domain.

 **Q: How are you funding it?**

 Bitwise is funded by self-sustaining savings.
 There is no need for financial support.